 - How investors should interpret treasury shares (showing as negative Shareholder Equity) depends on whether their ownership rests with the company as a whole, or whether they sit in a trust for the benefit of management only.
 The 'number of shares outstanding' used in the calculation of 'book value per share' and 'earning per share' should be the greater (gross) number when purchased shares are owned by management.
 Otherwise, the calculations use the reduced (net) number of shares.
 This also means the calculation of ROE based on 'eps' and 'book value per share' will differ from the metric based on Net Income and Equity.
 See this example from Legg Mason.

 - Since buybacks are financially equivalent to dividends it is reasonable to conclude that valuation calculations based on the present value of future dividends should include buybacks as quasi-dividends.
 But it has been argued that this results in double counting, when the analysis is done on a per-share basis.
 The cash used for the buyback is the first 'count'.
 But the number of shares outstanding has been reduced as a result, so in future, the same amount of cash (in total) can fund a higher dividend (on a per-share basis).
 This growth in the dividend is the second 'count'.

-- When profits are reinvested in growing the company, the investor will earn a rate of return equal to the ROE of the incremental business.
-This should be used as the company's expected rate of growth equals the multiple of this incremental ROE and the proportion of profits reinvested.
+- When profits are reinvested to grow the business, the investor will earn a rate of return equal to the ROE of the incremental business.
+The company's expected rate of growth equals the multiple of this incremental ROE and the proportion of profits reinvested.

 - If retained profits are used to pay down debt, the investor's return will equal the interest rate of the debt.

 - Whether reinvesting profits is better than paying dividends all depends on the use to which the cash is put - the incremental ROE.

 - Dividend Reinvestment Plans recycle the nominal dividend's cash back to the company by paying with script (shares) instead.

 - This is equivalent to reinvesting profits and not paying dividends at all ... but inefficient due to costs.